-The Homelessness Strategy 2022-27 considers the various ways in which the Housing Executive can deliver our overarching vision with the aim that:
+The draft Homelessness Strategy considers the various ways in which the Housing Executive can deliver our overarching vision with the aim that:

-'Wherever possible homelessness should be prevented; but if homelessness cannot be prevented it should be rare, brief and non-recurring'.
+'Wherever possible homelessness should be prevented, if homelessness cannot be prevented it should be rare, brief and nonrecurring'.

-The delivery of our vision and aim is supported by the principles, objectives and enablers in the diagram below and outlined throughout this document.
+The delivery of our vision and aim is supported by the principles, objectives and enablers in the diagram overleaf and outlined throughout this document.

-Over the next five years we will focus on the delivery of high level outcomes, priorities and actions which are set out under the three cross cutting objectives outlined below and detailed throughout this document.
+Over the next five years we will focus on the delivery of high level outcomes, priorities and actions which are set out under the three cross cutting objectives outlined above and detailed throughout this document.